robertZaufall/mindmanager_ai/readme.md

 Perplexity works perfekt as an univeral LLM platform.
 ### MLX (hosted locally on Apple Silicon - no internet access needed)
 MLX results are dependent on the used model. `LLama3` works well.

-## Configuration
-All configuration is stored in the `config.py` file.
-Security relevant information should be mapped using environment variables.
-Don't be overwhelmed by the huge list of variables.
-Just pick the lines you need and set its values

 ## Prompt crafting
 Prompt crafting is lightly implemented using the following strategy: